MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 First find "__DefinitionBlock ("", "DSDT", 2, "ALASKA", "A M I ", 0x01072009)__" on top of the file

 "__0x01072009__" is the version of file and could be different for different models.
-What you gonna do is increase the version, for example in this case, as hexadecimal is used here, you can change the last number fro "__9__" into "__A__" which looks like "__0x0107200A__"
+What you gonna do is increase the version, for example in this case, as hexadecimal is used here, you can change the last number from "__9__" into "__A__" which ends up looking like "__0x0107200A__"

 ![Alt text](Snipaste_2023-06-14_16-33-57-1.jpg)